 This course is designed to provide the student with a purposeful occupational experience in the building utilities mechanic field.
-Each co-op experience is individualized.
+Each Internship experience is individualized.
 A training plan is created for each student in conjunction with the training site to provide experience related to the skills and knowledge acquired in the program.
 225 hours of on the job training are required.
-(Prerequisites: BU 2602 and BU 2632).
+(Prerequisites: Successful completion of BU 2518).